z-huang/InnerTune/README.md

 You can install _InnerTune_ using the following methods:

 1. Download the APK file from [GitHub Releases](https://github.com/z-huang/InnerTune/releases).
-2. Add [IzzyOnDroid](https://apt.izzysoft.de/fdroid/index/apk/com.zionhuang.music) to your F-Droid repos following the [instruction](https://apt.izzysoft.de/fdroid/index/info), and you can search for this app and receive updates.
+2. Install the app from [F-Droid](https://f-droid.org/en/packages/com.zionhuang.music/), either using the F-Droid app (recommended) or directly from the web page.
 3. If you want to have bug fixes or enjoy new features quickly, install debug version from [GitHub Action](https://github.com/z-huang/InnerTune/actions) at your own risk and remember to backup your data more frequently.
 4. Clone this repository and build a debug APK.